Apprenda/Apprenda-MongoDB/README.md

 ## Integration Steps, Setting up the Apprenda Add-On in the Apprenda Operator Portal
 - Use the provided Apprenda.AddOns.MongoDB.zip to upload the Add-On to the Apprenda SOC (aka Operator Portal).
 You can alternatively build or enhance the provided Visual Studio solution file to create an Add-On that meets your needs.
-- Once the Add-On is uploaded in Apprenda, edit it and visit the "Configuration" tab
+- Once the Add-On is uploaded in Apprenda, edit it
 - This add-on assumes that you already have a MongoDB instace running, configured with authentication, and one admin user.
 The admin username and password are needed to create client databases.
+- The location field in the "General" tab should be the host location of the MongoDB instance.
+For example mymongodb.cloudapps.net.
+The default port 27017 is attached to the location when connecting to the MongoDB database.
+If you want to override the port, visit the "Configuration" tab and update the Port field
 - Save the Add-On
 - You can learn more about Add-Ons at http://docs.apprenda.com/7-0/addons